CS349d: Cloud Computing Technology

 Assignments

-The assignments for this class consists of: Paper Presentations (and note taking), Paper Summaries, and a Project.
+The assignments for this class consists of: Paper Presentations, Paper Summaries, and a Project.

 Paper Presentations

-For lectures with assigned readings, groups of 3-4 students will be assigned to present the papers and lead the class discussions.
-The assigned student(s) will spend 10-15 minutes presenting the day's paper, and will then lead the subsequent discussion.
-In your presentation, cover each of the following for each paper:
+For lectures with assigned readings students will be assigned to present the papers and lead the class discussions.
+The assigned student(s) will spend roughly 5 minutes presenting the day's paper, and will then lead the subsequent discussion (~25 minutes).
+In your presentation, cover each of the following for each paper (see also the Presentation Template):

 Paper Summaries

 For lectures with assigned readings, everyone must submit a summary for each paper on Gradescope prior to the start of each class.
-Your summary for each paper should be around 1-2 paragraphs (half a page) and should cover similar topics to the paper presentation (Problem, Key Idea, Novelty/Strengths, and Critique), as well as any thoughts that can be used to drive the class discussion.
+Please see the Gradescope assignment for the specific requirements of each paper summary.

 Projects